josiah-mbao/cloud-tutorials/src/content/docs/cicd/01-intro-to-ci-cd.md

 description: An explanation of Continuous Integration (CI) and Continuous Delivery/Deployment (CD), and how they enable rapid, reliable software releases.
 ---

-# 1. Introduction to CI/CD: The Engine of DevOps 🔄

 We've learned to package our application into a portable unit using **Docker**.
 But how do we get that container from our laptop to the cloud automatically, reliably, and repeatedly?